 They have an oblate or oblong spheroid shape.
 There are also traditional flying saucer designs.
 The tonal areas also have different shapes, such as polka dots or tongues of different lengths.

 At present, the hand drum only covers a single musical scale and in one octave.
-However, there are proposals in all major and minor scales, you just can’t have them all in one hang.
+However, there are options in all major and minor scales, you just can't have them all in one hang.
 It is also found in diatonic and chromatic scales, as well as in the harmonic and melodic scales of the theoretical minor and major scales.